What Is a Solo 401(k)?

 • Employee contributions are tax-deductible.
 When you file your personal income tax return, contributions you made as an employee will be tax-deductible.
 That reduces your taxable income during your working years.

 • Employer contributions count as a business expense.
-The money you put in as an employer is considered a deductible business expense for businesses that are not incorporated.
+The money you put in as an employer is considered a deductible business expense for businesses that are incorporated.
 If your business is structured differently, these contributions will likely qualify as a personal tax deduction.

 • Your money grows on a tax-deferred basis.
 You won't owe taxes on solo 401(k) funds until you begin taking distributions.
 That means you'll avoid paying taxes on investment gains along the way.